mynaxall/sigterra-web/README.md

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

+## Geoip

+To use geoip functionality, build and run project (db tables will be auto generated), then import data from file 'src/main/resources/config/liquibase/geoip_location.csv' to 'geoip_location' table.

 ## Building for production

 To optimize the sigterra_web application for production, run: